The Brief (The Problem)

 The Strategy

-You don't make a lean production look like a million bucks by cutting corners; you do it by making calculated bets.
+When your creative has to hold its own on a 65-inch television screen next to billion-dollar automotive brands, you can't cut corners.
 I pitched shooting exclusively on anamorphic lenses to force a premium, cinematic standard right out of the gate.
 I architected a multi-day, multi-location production plan—moving from private garages to backroads to a dynamic brick alleyway in Durham.
-The goal was to build a highly modular content ecosystem that the agency could scale across broadcast, paid social, and eCommerce channels.
+The goal was to build a highly modular, high-fidelity content ecosystem that the agency could seamlessly scale across both national broadcast and targeted digital media buys.

 The Execution (The Reality)